Top 10 Advantages of ADHD in a High Tech Career

 2. Rapid Fire Mind.

 Your brain processes information at hyperspeed.
-You can do things in 30 minutes on a computer that might take other people hours.
-Downside if you’re stuck with an old machine and not enough RAM you’ll be frustrated cause it can’t keep up with the speed of your brain.
+You can do things in 30 minutes on a computer that might take other people’s hours.
+The downside is, if you’re stuck with an old machine and not enough RAM you’ll be frustrated cause it can’t keep up with the speed of your brain.

 3. Multitasking at Will.